hamid-shamsian/hamid-shamsian/README.md

 ## Hi there 👋
 ###
 ###
 ### I'm Hamid.
-A junior FrontEnd Developer.
-I'm passionately interested in React.js and currently going through a complementary bootcamp on it...
+A Passionate FrontEnd Developer Specialized in React.js
 ###
 ### For more about me, please visit my personal website: [hamidshamsian.com](https://hamidshamsian.com)
 ###